OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 //  * reads the temperature data
 //  * writes the time and temperature to the display once a minute
 //    * use the onion i2c module to write to the display

+Let's create a file called `temperatureLCD.py` in `/root`.
+Paste the code below in it:

 ``` python